ritika-gehani/web-calculator/README.md

 # 🧮 Modern Web Calculator

-A sleek, responsive calculator built with vanilla JavaScript and CSS Grid.
+A responsive calculator built with vanilla JavaScript and CSS Grid.
 Perfect for quick calculations with a beautiful, modern interface.

 ## ✨ Features